You received an Invitation to Bid (ITB) a project. What do you do now?

-Being granted the term “Certified Professional Estimator” (CPE) – a nationally recognized program – by The American Society of Professional Estimators (ASPE) is an acknowledgement of having estimating proficiency with a continuing commitment to the construction industry, to furthering one’s education, to follow ethical practices and to be motivated for personal growth.
+Being part of a nationally recognized program — The American Society of Professional Estimators (ASPE) — is an acknowledgement of developing your estimating proficiency with a continuing commitment to the construction industry, to furthering one’s education, to follow ethical practices and to be motivated for personal growth.

 *Reflects personal achievement and motivation